 Chris Chee, D.O., was awarded the 2012 American Academy of Child and Adolescent Psychiatry Educational Outreach Program Award and was appointed to the AACAP College Student Mental Health Committee.

 Elena Ivleva, M.D., Ph.D., received the NARSAD Young Investigator Award for a high-resolution imaging study in relatives of patients with schizophrenia.

-Tanishia Choice, M.D., received the American Psychiatric Association/Bristol-Myers Squibb Public Psychiatry Fellowship for 2010-2012.
-She also received the American Academy of Child and Adolescent Psychiatry Educational Outreach Program award; August 2011.
-She presented "Innovative Strategies to Reduce the Stigma of Mental Illness" at the APA Institute on Psychiatric Services; October 2011.
+Tanishia Choice, M.D., received the American Psychiatric Association/Bristol-Myers Squibb Public Psychiatry Fellowship for 2010–2012.
+She also received the American Academy of Child and Adolescent Psychiatry Educational Outreach Program Award in August 2011.
+She presented "Innovative strategies to teduce the stigma of mental illness" at the APA Institute on Psychiatric Services in October 2011.
 She also gave a presentation titled "Intergeneration differences in self-identification among psychiatrists from minority and underrepresented (MUR) groups: Implications for the American Psychiatric Association (APA)" at the 2012 APA Annual Meeting.

 Margaret Balfour, M.D., received the American Psychiatric Association/Bristol-Myers Squibb Public Psychiatry Fellowship for 2009–2011.

 Tanuj Siddhartha, M.D., was awarded the American Association of Psychiatry Residency Directors International Medical Graduate Fellowship for 2007–2008.